 The PVT is a simple and straightforward test that can be administered in various settings.

-NeuroUX offers a web-based version of PVT which ca be administered on a smartphone web browser, enabling participants to perform the test on their devices without the need for app installation.
+NeuroUX offers a web-based version of PVT which can be administered on a smartphone web browser, enabling participants to perform the test on their devices without the need for app installation.
 The test can be accessed through a simple text message link.

 This version replicates the traditional PVT with a 10-minute testing duration.
 It offers comprehensive data on sustained attention and reaction times, making it ideal for in-depth studies.